-There are many reasons that you feel like you may hate your life and in my experience as a Hypnotherapist with a specialism in helping people with depression, I see themes in the cause of people feeling like this.
-I have an established way of working with people that feel this way and in about 4 weeks time they feel completely different.
+There are many reasons that you feel like you may hate your life and in my experience as a hypnotherapist offering treatment for depression, I see themes in the cause of people feeling like this.
+I have an established way of working with people that feel this way and in 4 hours of us working together, they feel completely different.

 So what are the themes?